changewam/S2Generator/README.md

 For detailed on the data generation process, please refer to our [paper](https://arxiv.org/abs/2502.15466) or [documentation]().

 ## 🎖️ Citation <a id="Citation"></a>

+If you find this $S^2$ data generation method helpful, please cite the following paper:

 ~~~latex
 @misc{wang2025mitigatingdatascarcitytime,